Lab Test

 • Rapid Strep Screen testing has been reported to detect 70-85% of cases of Group A Streptococcus (GAS).

-• A negative Strep Screen result will reflex to Group A Strep by NAA (LAB6907) for patients less than 16 years of age.
+• A negative Strep Screen result will reflex to Group A Streptococcus by PCR for patients less than 16 years of age.

 Clinical Utility